SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/set-up.md

 ## Before you begin

-Ensure you meet the [prerequisites](requirements.md) and read the [security considerations](security.md).
+Ensure you meet the [prerequisites][3] and read the [security considerations][7].

 * During set-up, some details must be collected.
 These details will be used as parameters for setting the new configurations for your SuperOffice CRM Online site.
   * Your SuperOffice Online customer-specific URL, Cust ID (found in the browser URL while logged into SuperOffice Online), for instance, `http://online.superoffice.com/cust8123/`
   * **Write down the number of the "cust"-part of the URL as “Cust ID”**

-* To create new content types (see step 2), you need the SharePoint settings to "allow user to run custom scripts" activated < 24 h. before setup.
+* To create new content types (see step 2), you need the SharePoint settings to **allow user to run custom scripts** activated < 24 h. before setup.
 You may perform the other steps in the meantime / create new content types at a later time.

-* How to activate 'Custom Script':
+* How to activate Custom Script:

 1. Go to SharePoint admin center > settings tab > Custom Script section >
 2. Set settings to "Allow users to run custom script on self-service created sites"

-![x][3]
+![x][img3]

 For more information: